Poetic Perspectives

 Welcome to my latest collection of poems--a culmination of my ongoing journey through the world of poetry!

-These poems are a blend of my personal reflections and pieces crafted during my second year in college!
-Each one has been meticulously reviewed and workshopped by my poetry mentor who'd helped me in shaping them into the creations you see today--so huge thanks to Luigi!
+These poems are a blend of my personal reflections and pieces crafted in my years of my bachelor's.
+Most of them have meticulously reviewed and workshopped by my poetry mentor who'd helped me in shaping them into the creations you see today--so huge thanks to Luigi!

 My poetic muse draws inspiration from my deep-rooted interest in philosophy, particularly in the realms of environmental ethics and morals.
-It's a journey fueled by the writings of revered poets such as Aristotle, Christopher Dewdney, Ted Hughes, and Michael Fraser—although, truth be told, my list of favorites is ever-expanding at a pace I can barely keep up with...
+It's a journey fueled by the writings of revered poets such as Aristotle, Christopher Dewdney, Ted Hughes, and Michael Fraser (and more!)—although, my list of favorites is ever-expanding at a pace I can barely keep up with...

 The children of Melwall